fischer-a/digital_lexicography/README.md

 * I tried to solve task 2 as code, just trying things out.

 ### Assignment 1:
-I missed this one since I only joined the course this week.
+* I missed this one because I only joined the course this week.
 Thanks for sharing the code with all of us.

 ## Notes for myself
 #### Assigment2 :
+"
 1. In our newly created module 'input_output.py', add a method for writing a set into a text file.

 2. We saw that we can not properly sort a set/list containing German words with the standard sorted() function.
 How can we solve this?

-3. Read the TEI Chapter for Dictionaries: http://www.tei-c.org/release/doc/tei-p5-doc/en/html/DI.htm
+3. Read the TEI Chapter for Dictionaries: http://www.tei-c.org/release/doc/tei-p5-doc/en/html/DI.htm "

 #### Useful links:
 ##### Text Processing with python in general